Specialty Care Programs

 Falls are one of the greatest risks to people age 60+.
 In fact, according to the National Center for Injury Prevention and Control, one in three adults age 65 and older falls each year.

-Our Optimal Balance} program provides balance training to help reduce the need for emergency care due to falls.
-Our outcomes are proven: Patients who take part in the e program are consistently able to reduce their fall risk as measured by standardized testing.
+Our Optimum Balance program provides balance training to help reduce the need for emergency care due to falls.
+Our outcomes are proven: Patients who take part in the program are consistently able to reduce their fall risk as measured by standardized testing.

 Helpful tools and resources to help reduce fall risk: